Hishiro64/home-server/docs/2_OS Configuration.md

 Select `Edit a connection` --> `Wired connection 1`

 This is what I use for my static ip.
 Your gateway, available dns servers, and available ip ranges may be different.
+Make sure not to use an ip in a reserved range.
+The primary reason I have switched to using `192.168.1.200` years later.
+Becomes a pain to swap everything over after the fact.

 ![image.png](assets/ApplicationFrameHost_8j8ecPSvuP.png)